FoxRomeo/docker-hetzner-api-dyndns/README.md

 (arm32v6 aka RPi A/B/B+ and later, arm64v8 and x86/amd64)
 based on alpine with supercronic & jq

-default /etc/cron.d/crontab is set to run dyndns.sh every minute
+default /etc/cron.d/crontab is set to run dyndns.sh 5 minutes

 ### set Environment for your needs (will not work without)